Vishnu: The Divine Preserver of the Hindu Universe

 Vishnu is celebrated in various sacred texts of Hinduism:

-- In the Upanishads: Its supreme nature is explored philosophically.
+- In the Upanishads: His supreme nature is philosophically explored.

 - In the Vedas: He is mentioned as a solar deity.

 - In the Bhagavad Gita: Krishna, one of the most complete avatars of Vishnu, reveals profound spiritual teachings.
-This dialog between Krishna and Arjuna, present in the Mahabharataexplores themes such as duty, spirituality and the path to enlightenment.
+This dialogue between Krishna and Arjuna, present in the Mahabharata, explores themes such as duty, spirituality, and the path to enlightenment.

 Divine Functions

-- Maintaining the balance between the forces of good and evil.
+- Maintenance of balance between the forces of good and evil.

-- Sustaining the universe during the cycles of existence.
+- Sustaining the universe during cycles of existence.

 Sacred Texts